Search SharePoint 2013 Office 365

 SharePoint Online search: how it works

 Microsoft 365 search uses a shared index.
-When content is created or modified in SharePoint Online, OneDrive, Teams, or Exchange, the Microsoft 365 content processing pipeline crawls and indexes it automatically.
-There is no manual crawl schedule to configure.
+When you create or modify content in SharePoint Online, OneDrive, Teams, or Exchange, the Microsoft 365 content processing pipeline automatically crawls and indexes it.
+This means you do not need to establish a manual crawl schedule.

 Search results draw from the same index as Microsoft 365 Copilot.
 Well-governed metadata and sensitivity labels directly improve both search relevance and Copilot answer quality.